|SIYE Time:12:24 on 13th August 2022|

 Behind me, car doors were slamming as everyone prepared to leave.
 I watched Harry walk up the road, hand in hand with his son, before lifting Henry into his seat.

 When we drove past them a few minutes later, James was sitting on his Daddy’s shoulders.
 I tooted my horn and waved as we passed.
-Harry gave a quick wave, but had to stop as James was waving so wildly that he almost fell of his father’s shoulders.
+Harry gave a quick wave, but had to stop immediately, as James was waving so wildly that he almost fell of his father’s shoulders.

 ‘It looks like you’ve found a new friend, Henry,’ I said.